11 People Who Should Never Try Intermittent Fasting

 Your work schedule can greatly influence your ability to engage in IF successfully.
 For example, if you work the night shift and have to sleep during the day, but one of your eating periods falls within the daytime, what do you do?
 Or worse, what if the majority of your fast occurs while you're hard at work.
 Or, what if you work different shifts each day and never have a consistent schedule?
 Bannan says that fasting intervals can make you feel cold and experience headaches and mood swings.
 Having to cope with all of those potential side effects could distract you from work and make you less productive.

-You don't want to eat in a designated time frame.
+You simply don't want to eat in a designated time frame.